ubirch/ubirch-client-go/README.md

 #### Serve HTTPS
 ##### Create a self-signed TLS certificate
-In order to serve HTTS endpoints, you can run the following command to create a self-signed certificate with openssl.
+In order to serve HTTPS endpoints, you can run the following command to create a self-signed certificate with openssl.
  With this command it will be valid for ten years.
 ```console
 $ openssl req -x509 -newkey rsa:4096 -keyout key.pem -nodes -out cert.pem -days 3650
 ```

 ##### Enable TLS in configuration
-To enable TLS for the UBIRCH client service, set ...
+To enable TLS for the UBIRCH client service, add the following key-value pair to your `config.json`:
 ```
   "TLS": true
 ```
-...in your `config.json` or ...
+...or set the following environment variable:
 ```
 export UBIRCH_TLS=true
 ```
-as environment variable.

 By default, docker client will look for the `key.pem` and `cert.pem` files in the working directory (same location as the config file), but you can define a different location (relative to the working